Sanford Greenberg: American Academy of Arts and Sciences

 In 2016, Greenberg was inducted into the American Academy of Arts and Sciences.
 In 2020, Greenberg released his memoir Hello Darkness, My Old Friend published by Post Hill Press, distributed by Simon & Schuster.
 Justice Ruth Bader Ginsburg contributed a warm foreword to the memoir.
 Hello Darkness, My Old Friend also includes an introduction from Art Garfunkel and a "Final Word" from novelist Margaret Atwood.
 The audiobook version of the book is also read by Art Garfunkel.
 In 2023, Greenberg was awarded the 2023 Harvard Centennial Medal of the Harvard Graduate School of Arts and Sciences.

 Personal life

-Greenberg married Susan Roseno in August 1962, in Buffalo.
-Art Garfunkel is godfather to their three children.
+Greenberg married Susan Roseno in August 1962 in Buffalo.
+Art Garfunkel is the godfather of their three children.

-Greenberg has been notable for his refusal to avail himself of the most common aids for the blind such as a companion dog, a cane, or the use of Braille.
+Greenberg has been notable for his refusal to avail himself of the most common aids for the blind, such as a companion dog, a cane, or the use of Braille.
 Greenberg also plays basketball.
 He has written that although he cannot see, he can feel people moving in waves around him and orient himself toward the basket.
 For more than 50 years, Greenberg has also been collecting art that he cannot see, including pieces by Frank Stella, Picasso, and Rembrandt.